Monday, January 9, 2017

 As I was reflecting on what it means for me to run my second CONSECUTIVE Bermuda Half Marathon on Sunday, the word redemption came to mind.
-Since the diagnosis of post polio syndrome, what everyone said would be a progressive neuromuscular disease and we don't recommend running for polio, I'd always been able to do one epic event but then I'd always crash and burn.
-That is until I met Jeffrey Spratt, MT whose warm incredibly skillful hands and heart that overflows with compassion have saved my life and led me on a path of redemption.
+Since the diagnosis of post polio syndrome, what everyone said would be a progressive neuromuscular disease and we don't recommend running for polio.
+I'd always been able to do one epic event but then I'd always crash and burn.
+That is until I met Dr. Ryan J. Means, a healer chiropractor whose warm incredibly skillful hands and heart that overflows with compassion have saved my life and led me on a path of redemption.
 While running the 2009 Boston Marathon brought me a feeling of redemption,

 I was a one hit wonder.

 I sought out so many modalities in an effort to heal my life, feverishly writing poetry yearning to bring into manifestation being able to run unencumbered and free; free from the effects of paralytic polio and 9 years of unrelenting violence that left me imprisoned in my very own body asking the question how will I ever reclaim my life?

 I could have easily identified with the aggressors as so many often do when they experience violence against themselves but instead I chose a path of compassion and working to heal others through my work as a social worker at the VA until it was time for me to heal my life.